jlucasmckay/motionTools/doc/02_redcap.md

 ## An example `.Renviron` file

 Store secrets in an `.Renviron` file in the project directory.
-Add this file to `.gitignore`.
-Here is a sample `.Renviron`:
+Add this plain text file to `.gitignore`.
+Here are the contents of a sample `.Renviron`:

 ```
 fog_redcap_token=1XXXXDXXXX5XXXXGXXXXBXXXXCXXXX0C